MostafaAtef96/the_complete_app_by_appbrewery/README.md

 * How to play sound on both iOS and Android.
 * How to generate repeated user interface Widgets.
 * How to use Dart functions that can take input arguments as well as return an output.
-* Dart arrow syntax for writing one line functions.
+* About the Dart arrow syntax for writing one line functions.

 ### Notes
 * Image was downloaded from pngtree.com